Yaxuanzhang5/app-review-source-validation/README.md

 ### 5. Run the Notebook

-The Run 5 notebook documents the first working Google Play ingestion and database implementation.
+The Run 5 notebooks document the first working Google Play ingestion and database implementation.

-It can be rerun to:
+They can be used to:

 - collect reviews
 - insert new records